acmarpu/python-complete-notes/4_control_flow_statements.md

 ----------------------------------------------------------------------------------------------
 ### 🔀 Control Flow Statement
 ----------------------------------------------------------------------------------------------
-* In Python, **control flow statements** are used to decide the order in which statements are executed in a program.
+* In Python, **Control flow Statements** are used to decide the order in which statements are executed in a program.
 * Control flow statements help maintain the flow of program execution.
 * Conditional statements in Python are used to execute certain blocks of code based on whether a condition is true or false.
 These statements allow your program to make decisions and change its behavior accordingly.
 * Control flow refers to the order in which individual statements, instructions, or function calls are executed or evaluated.